WatrySkype/appdev_hci2/README.md

 # appdev_hci2
 Project for completion of HCI2 and CS211

-A pygame interpretation of the board game Game of the Generals.
+A PyGame interpretation of the board game Game of the Generals.

+Requirements:
+	-Python 3.11
+Packages:
+	-Pygame 2.4.0
+	Install packages with
+		pip install -r requirements.txt